Saint Peter: Andean traditional medicine

 San Pedro cactus (Echinopsis pachanoi) has a long history of being used in Andean traditional medicine.
-The common name "San Pedro cactus" – Saint Peter cactus, is attributed to the belief that as St Peter holds the keys to heaven, the effects of the cactus allow users "to reach heaven while still on earth."
+The common name "San Pedro cactus" – Saint Peter cactus, is attributed to the belief that as St Peter holds the keys to heaven, the effects of the cactus allow users "to reach heaven while still on earth".
 In 2022, the Peruvian Ministry of Culture declared the traditional use of San Pedro cactus in northern Peru as cultural heritage.

 Writings

-Traditionally, two canonical epistles (1 and 2 Peter) and several apocryphal works have been attributed to Peter.
+Traditionally, two canonical epistles (First Epistle of Peter and Second Epistle of Peter) and several apocryphal works have been attributed to Peter.

 New Testament

 Epistles

 The New Testament includes two letters (epistles) ascribed to Peter.
 Both demonstrate a high quality of cultured and urban Greek, at odds with the linguistic skill that would ordinarily be expected of an Aramaic-speaking fisherman, who would have learned Greek as a second or third language.
 The textual features of these two epistles are such that a majority of scholars doubt that they were written by the same hand.
-Some scholars argue that theological differences imply different sources, and point to the lack of references to 2 Peter among the early Church Fathers.
+Some scholars argue that theological differences imply different sources and point to the lack of references to Second Epistle of Peter among the early Church Fathers.

 Daniel B. Wallace (who maintains that Peter was the author) writes that, for many scholars, "the issue of authorship is already settled, at least negatively: the apostle Peter did not write this letter" and that "the vast bulk of NT scholars adopts this perspective without much discussion".
 However, he later states, "Although a very strong case has been made against Petrine authorship of 2 Peter, we believe it is deficient. ...Taken together, these external and internal arguments strongly suggest the traditional view, viz., that Peter was indeed the author of the second epistle which bears his name."

 Of the two epistles, the first epistle is considered the earlier.
 A number of scholars have argued that the textual discrepancies with what would be expected of the biblical Peter are due to it having been written with the help of a secretary or as an amanuensis.